Most-Biggly-Jelled/CS2263-CourseProject/README.md

 # CS2263-CourseProject
-Multi-user to-do list manager, course project for CS2263.
+Multi-user to-do list manager created in Java.
+Course project for CS2263.

 # Installation
 Project can be downloaded and ran on Windows in a few simple steps.